425her0/MSA-Net/README.md

 | Ghost-UNet |     no     |   512×512  | 73.2 |  5.8M  |
 |    Ours    |     no     |   512×512  | 73.6 |  7.6M  |

-## 6.Comparisons between different channel depths on Cityscapes.
+## 6.Comparisons between different channel depths on Cityscapes. (performed on a single RTX 4090 GPU)
 ### Note that the format {., ., ., .,} represents the channel depth in encoder of SAM-UNet, and the channel depth in the decoder and encoder are symmetric. r represents the channel compression ratio.
 |      Model      |            Channel depth           | mIoU | Params | GFLOPs |  FPS |
 |:---------------:|:----------------------------------:|:----:|:------:|:------:|:----:|